SPARK DATA CENTER

 When Spark NZ’s $60-million modular data center opened in 2016, New Zealanders gained access to one of the largest, most sophisticated facilities in the world.
 With advanced security, seismic protection and state-of-the-art sustainability, the Spark Data Center is helping New Zealand businesses manage their technology assets today and drive the country’s digital transformation.

 As demand for data grows, Spark is ready to scale up.
 The flexible facility accommodates four 100-rack data halls today with capacity equivalent to 640,000 servers – or enough processing power for every New Zealander to host 10 websites.
 And with a modular design that supports fast construction, Spark can increase its capacity to 1,200 racks as it meets the demands of New Zealand’s digital future.

 Information, ingenuity and fresh ideas

-“The Spark data centre is an impressive example of a resilient and sustainable project.
-Built to high global standards set by the Telecommunications Industry Association, the project paved the way for other data centres around the world and is helping to drive New Zealand’s digital transformation.”Richard Anderson, Director, RLB
+“The Spark data center is an impressive example of a resilient and sustainable project.
+Built to high global standards set by the Telecommunications Industry Association, the project paved the way for other data centers around the world and is helping to drive New Zealand’s digital transformation.”Richard Anderson, Director, RLB